How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 Certainly, these things will satisfy my needs, we believe.

-Perhaps the biggest sign of our collective condition is the prevalence of mental disorders.
+Perhaps the most significant sign of our collective condition is the prevalence of mental disorders.

 It takes two primary ingredients: